Arsenal sign Odegaard on loan from Real Madrid | Goal.com

 Mikel Arteta has been keen to bring in support and competition for Emile Smith Rowe, who has impressed since breaking into the first team.

-Though Arsenal are out of the FA Cup after their 1-0 defeat to Southampton, the Europa League returns in February so the Gunners will need to rotate their squad.
+Though Arsenal are out of the FA Cup after their 1-0 defeat to Southampton, the Europa League returns next month so the Gunners will need to rotate their squad.

 With Nicolas Pepe and Willian failing to deliver on a consistent basis this season, Odegaard's arrival will add an extra spark to Arsenal's attack, while he is also versatile enough to play in several positions.